John and Mary Kormendy: Antarctica 2026

 January 29, 2026: Cape Bird, Ross Island, Antarctica

 Today, I took a cold (~26° F), windy, and somewhat rough "birding zodiac" ride around Cape Bird at the NW corner of Ross Island.
-We say only 3 species, one distant Emperor penguin (no usable picture), a dozen or so South Polar Skuas, and some thousands of Adelie penguins ... some of them as close as 20-30 feet ("porpoising" in the water).
+We started near the shore of the ship position shown above and "zodiaced" up to roughly the north point of Ross Island while the ship repositioned there.
+We say only 3 species, one distant Emperor penguin (no usable picture), a dozen or so South Polar Skuas, and thousands of Adelie penguins ... some of them as close as 20-30 feet when they "porpoised" around us in the water.

 Adelie chicks in different stages of moult to adult plumage.
 Ogden Nash said, "When they're moulting, they're pretty revolting."
 Actually, they are seriously cute.